JS-Widget

 }, params); // parameters for the template

-If the template exists at the link address, then the passed callback function is called, and the template object that contains the render method is passed to it, render parameters are rendered for rendering.
-In this example, the callback function call will occur if the template exists in the folder.
+If the template exists at the link address, then the passed callback function is called, and the template object is passed to it.
+The template object contains the render method, with the corresponding parameters for rendering.
+In this example, the callback function will be called if the template exists in the folder.

-For ease of reference, create a function.
-In it we will pass the parameters: template – the name of the template that lies in the folder with the widget in the template folder, params is the parameter object for the template, callbacks is the callback function that will be called after the template is loaded, in this case we will add the template to the modal window.
-For a modal window object, you can read in the JS section methods and objects for working with Kommo.
+For more convenient work, we will create a function, called getTemplate, pass parameters to it: parameter template is the name of the template that exists in the template folder in the widget folder, parameter params is the parameters object for the template, and parameter callbacks is the callback function that will be called after loading the template, in this case we will add the template to the modal window.
+You can read about the modal window object in the section JS methods and objects for working with Kommo.

 template = template || '';